Israel: British Mandate for Palestine

-In 1918, the Jewish Legion, primarily Zionist volunteers, assisted in the British conquest of Palestine.
+In 1918, the Jewish Legion assisted in the British conquest of Palestine.
 In 1920, the territory was divided between Britain and France under the mandate system, and the British-administered area (including modern Israel) was named Mandatory Palestine.
-Arab opposition to British rule and Jewish immigration led to the 1920 Palestine riots and the formation of a Jewish militia known as the Haganah as an outgrowth of Hashomer, from which the Irgun and Lehi paramilitaries later split.
+When Western powers finalized the partition of the Middle East at the San Remo Conference, they did so against local opinion.
+Previously in 1919, the US-led King-Crane Commission, the only comprehensive social survey of the era, had found overwhelming local opposition to the Zionist project and European mandatory rule.
+The Arab opposition to British rule and Jewish immigration led to the 1920 Nebi Musa riots and the formation of a Jewish militia known as the Haganah as an outgrowth of Hashomer, from which the Irgun and Lehi paramilitaries later split.
 In 1922, the League of Nations granted Britain the Mandate for Palestine under terms which included the Balfour Declaration with its promise to the Jews and with similar provisions regarding the Arab Palestinians.
 The population of the area was predominantly Arab and Muslim, with Jews accounting for about 11% and Arab Christians about 9.5% of the population.

+The Third (1919–1923) and Fourth Aliyahs (1924–1929) brought an additional 100,000 Jews to Palestine.
+Following the 1929 Palestine riots, the Hope Simpson Enquiry (1930) documented that land purchases by the Jewish National Fund and other Zionist organizations had been leading to the eviction of Arab tenant farmers (fellahin) and creating a large economically disenfranchised class of landless Arabs.
+Hope Simpson made recommendations including limiting Jewish immigration based on the economic absorptive capacity of Palestine.

+The rise of Nazism and the increasing persecution of Jews in 1930s Europe led to the Fifth Aliyah, with an influx of 250,000 Jews.
+This was a cause of the Arab revolt of 1936–39, which was suppressed by British security forces and Zionist militias.
+Several hundred British security personnel and Jews were killed; 5,032 Arabs were killed.
+An estimated ten per cent of the adult male Palestinian Arab population was killed, wounded, imprisoned, or exiled.